vaquita-fi/vaquita-lisk/README.md

 - **Upgradeable & Modular**: All core contracts are upgradeable using OpenZeppelin's upgradeable contracts, allowing for future enhancements and security patches without redeployment.

 ### Key Features
-- **Single-Token Deposits**: Users deposit LSK tokens, automatically converted to optimal liquidity positions
+- **Single-Token Deposits**: Users deposit USDC.e tokens, automatically converted to optimal liquidity positions
 - **Concentrated Liquidity**: Leverages Velodrome's advanced liquidity management for maximum efficiency
 - **Reward Distribution**: Earn rewards based on deposit duration and amount
 - **Flexible Withdrawals**: Users can withdraw their deposits and accumulated rewards at any time
 - **Gas Optimization**: Efficient smart contracts designed for cost-effective operations
 - **Pausable**: Both VaquitaPool and VelodromeLiquidityManager can be paused by the owner for emergency response
 - **Upgradeable**: Proxy pattern allows seamless upgrades and maintenance
+- **EIP-2612 Permit Support**: Gasless approvals for better user experience

 ## 💰 Economic Model

 ### Save to Earn Mechanics
-1. **Deposit Phase**: Users deposit LSK tokens into the protocol
+1. **Deposit Phase**: Users deposit USDC.e tokens into the protocol
 2. **Liquidity Provision**: Tokens are automatically deployed to Velodrome concentrated liquidity pools
 3. **Reward Accumulation**: Users earn rewards based on:
    - Deposit amount